vendasta/content-style-guide/02-key-messages.md

 ## Company Locations

-While corporate HQ is in Saskatoon, Vendastians span many cities.
+While corporate HQ is in Saskatoon, SK, Vendastians span many cities.
 There are currently Vendastians working in Saskatoon, Vancouver, Toronto, Seattle, San Francisco, and San Diego.

 ## How we talk about our solutions